 Since you’re in Ontario anyway, check out Toronto, Canada’s largest metropolis and my ‘hood.
 Enjoy the sophistication (and pretentiousness – I can say that, I live here) of the neighbourhood of Yorkville, check out art and culture at the Royal Ontario Museum or the Art Gallery of Ontario or chill out on Toronto Island, a quick ferry ride away.

-What to do in Canada: if you love the prairies
+Where to go if you love the prairies

 The prairies are beautiful, no matter how much people go on about it being a great expanse of nothing.
 I say these people aren’t looking very hard.
 Mind you, I’m obviously biased because I was born in Saskatchewan, but I say if you’re looking for something off the beaten path, give wheat fields a chance.